endel/iconic-css-sprite-sheet/README.md

 Special thanks
 ---

 Special thanks to Microsoft Internet Explorer, without him this project would never exist.
+Webfonts are just great.

 License